nextapps-de/mikado/README.md

 };
 ```

 The data is unknown, the library does not know if data was added, removed, updated or stay unchanged before it gets the data.
-That's the main different to other benchmark implementations, where a programmer can iteratively solve a problem to a known task.
+That's the main difference to other benchmark implementations, where a developer can iteratively solve a problem to a known task.

 But we won't measure the developer skills, we want to measure pure library performance.
 Regardless of a specific test case, every test has to run through the same logic.